Century, Really

 Looking Ahead to 2101

-When January 1 2101 finally arrives, it will be the first day of a brand‑new century—and the first day of a year that is not a leap year (2101 ÷ 4 = 525.In practice, 25).
+When January 1 2101 finally arrives, it will be the first day of a brand‑new century—and the first day of a year that is not a leap year (2101 ÷ 4 = 525.Even so, 25).
 The calendar will still read “2101” on the 32nd of December, and the pattern of weekdays will shift by two days compared with 2100 (since 2100 has 366 days, the weekday advances by two).

 If you’re planning a celebration, consider that the 22nd century will begin on a Wednesday.
 That gives you a whole day of Tuesday‑night festivities to soak up the transition.
 And if you happen to be born on February 29, you’ll have to wait until 2205 for your next leap‑day birthday—a rare gift indeed.